CreadDiscans/ServiceDesigner/TUTORIAL.md

 #### Add
 > As you can see, there are _zero button_ and _plus button_.
-> 1. At first, click the _plus button_, then there will be added new numbered button.
+> 1. At first, click the _plus button_, then there will be new numbered button which is added.
 > 1. After that, click the _number button_ except **zero**.
 Zero exists for default, not for _if condition_.
 > 1. Then you can input condition at the below textinput which has 'Condition' placeholder.
 > 1. Input any _if condition_ which you want to use it.